Quinnipiac Assignment 10 – ICM 527 – Program Evaluation

 These moved goalposts are the difference between what Smith refers to as awareness and action objectives, on pages 332 – 335, with the third type of objective, acceptance, straddling a line between both of the others.
 For the Cans Get You Cooking campaign, it seems as if the attainment of the awareness objective was the only cause for celebration.

 Smith makes a compelling case on page 334, that creativity, effort, and cost don’t count as measures of effectiveness.
-All of those facets of a campaign are on the side of the organization, but measures of awareness, acceptance, and action are all effects felt (and acted upon) by publics.
-By definition, creativity, etc. should not be seen as having anything to do with the effectiveness of a campaign.
+All of those facets of a campaign are on the side of the organization.
+But measures of awareness, acceptance, and action are all effects felt (and acted upon) by publics.
+By definition, creativity, etc. should not have anything to do with the effectiveness of a campaign.

 The Eight-Step AMEC Social Media Measurement Process